electricimp/Firebase/README.md

 Creates a streaming request using the *path* as the base address to track.
 If no *path* is supplied, the root of the instance (`"/"`) will be used.

-An optional table of *uriParams* can be supplied in order to use Firebase queries.
+An optional key-value table of *uriParams* can be supplied in order to use Firebase queries.

 An optional *onErrorCallback* parameter can be supplied that will be invoked if errors occur while making streaming requests.
 The Firebase class will attempt to silently and automatically reconnect when it encounters a 429 or 503 status code error.
 For all other errors, if an *onErrorCallback* is supplied, it is up to the developer to re-initiate the *stream()* request in the callback.